jmccuen/ThingworxPlotlyChartingSDK/README.md

 	};
 ```

-The chart from above contains the service getProperites() which should return most of the normal properties.
+The chart from above contains the service getProperties() which should return most of the properties that charts have in common.
 Make sure to set the name of your chart using properties.name. **Additional properties can be added directly to properties.properties**.

+*Note*: Thingworx orders properties in the mashup builder based on the order in which they are added to the JSON object.
+This means extended properties will come at the bottom of the properties object.
+We are currently working on an approach to solve this problem, so that properties can be inserted in logical places.

 #### renderHtml